Minims Chloramphenicol (Chloramphenicol)

 How to Take Minims Chloramphenicol

-These eye drops come in single-use containers and should be used exactly as prescribed by your pharmacist, doctor, or optometrist.
+These eye drops come in single-use containers that should be discarded immediately after use.

 Dosage Instructions

-For adults and children 2 years and over: 1-2 drops in each affected eye every 2-6 hours for 2-3 days.
-The time between applications may then be increased.
-For severe infections, may require 1-2 drops every 15-20 minutes initially, then gradually reduce frequency as infection improves.
+For adults and children 2 years and over: Apply 1-2 drops into each affected eye every 2-6 hours for 2-3 days.
+The time between applications may be increased as the infection improves.
+For severe infections, you may need 1-2 drops every 15-20 minutes initially, then gradually reduce frequency as the infection is controlled.
 Continue treatment for at least 48 hours after the eye appears normal.
 Do not use for more than 5 days total except on medical advice.
-Each single-dose container should be thrown away immediately after use.
+If condition doesn’t improve after 2 days, seek medical advice.

 What If You Miss a Dose?

 If it’s almost time for your next dose, skip the missed dose and continue with your regular schedule.
-Otherwise, use it as soon as you remember, then return to your normal dosing schedule.
+Otherwise, apply as soon as you remember, then return to your normal dosing schedule.

-Important: Never use a double dose to make up for a missed dose, as this may increase the chance of unwanted side effects.
+Important: Never use a double dose to make up for a missed dose.
+This may increase the chance of side effects.

 Available Tablet Strengths